berenied/dsa210-term-project/README.md

 ![Feature Importance](figures/11_feature_importance.png)

 The most important feature in the Random Forest pattern-only model is `trend_score`.
+This means that the level of search interest itself is the strongest signal for distinguishing AI-related observations from traditional platform observations.

 Time-related variables such as `time_index` and `year` also contribute to classification.
+This suggests that timing matters: AI-related search behavior becomes more distinguishable in later periods, while traditional platform trends follow different time patterns.

-This means the model is not only memorizing labels.
-It is using search interest levels and time patterns to distinguish AI-related and non-AI observations.
+Category features are less important than trend score and time features, but they still provide context.
+This means the distinction between AI and non-AI observations is driven mostly by search interest level and temporal change, not only by the general category of the keyword.

 ---